-Years 6-10 (around 2018/19-2023/24)
+Years 6-10 (approximately 2018/19-2023/24)

-Years 11-15 (around 2024/25-2029/30)
+Years 11-15 (approximately 2024/25-2029/30)

-Years 15+ (around 2030/31 and beyond).
+Years 15+ (approximately 2030/31 and beyond).

-- 7.5.3 The earlier stages of the Plan will be focused upon achieving economic recovery and putting key infrastructure in place in order to support a longer term 'virtuous circle' of sustainable growth. - 7.5.4 The early phase (to 2017/18) will also seek to regenerate the built up area, especially town centre and waterfront areas of all three towns.
+- 7.5.3 The earlier stages of the Plan will be focused upon achieving economic recovery and putting key infrastructure in place, in order to support a longer term 'virtuous circle' of sustainable growth. - 7.5.4 The early phase (to 2017/18) will also seek to regenerate the built-up area, especially the town centre and waterfront areas of all three towns.
 There will be a rationalisation of holiday accommodation and provision of mixed use development on allocated Local Plan sites at Yalberton and White Rock, Paignton.
-Great Parks, Paignton will also be largely developed within this timeframe. - 7.5.5 In this first phase of the Local Plan, it is considered possible to meet the housing requirement on land with planning permission, land already allocated for development (such as those noted above), or brownfield windfall sites.
+Great Parks, Paignton will also be largely developed within this time frame. - 7.5.5 In this first phase of the Local Plan, it is considered possible to meet the housing requirement on land with planning permission, land already allocated for development (such as those locations noted above), or brownfield windfall sites.
 It is not considered necessary to allocate new greenfield sites for housing until the later phases of the Plan.
-However, the housing land supply position will be monitored to ensure a rolling 5 year supply, in accordance with Policy SS12. - 7.5.6 The Local Plan will be reviewed in order to determine whether it is sustainable to release further land (see below). - 7.5.7 The medium term (around 2018-2023) will continue the urban regeneration focus identified above, and continue to build out any outstanding development at Great Parks and Yalberton/ White Rock, Paignton.
+However, the housing land supply position will be monitored to ensure a rolling 5 year supply, in accordance with Policy SS12.

+- 7.5.6 Delivery of the Local Plan will be kept under review in order to determine whether it is sustainable to release further land (see below). - 7.5.7 The medium term (approximately 2018-2023) will continue the urban regeneration focus identified above, and continue to build out any outstanding development at Great Parks, Yalberton and White Rock, Paignton.
 This is likely to include the development of sites identified in the SHLAA.
-These details of these will be identified in the neighbourhood planning process. - 7.5.8 In the longer term the focus on urban regeneration will continue.
-Post 2024 (or post 2030 depending on market delivery and the state of infrastructure), future growth areas will be developed subject to review of the Local Plan (see below).

-7.5.9 Detailed phasing and jobs/housing targets and critical infrastructure are set out in the Spatial Strategy and Strategic Delivery policies in Sections 4 and 5.
+The details of these will be identified in the neighbourhood planning process. - 7.5.8 In the longer term, the focus on urban regeneration will continue.
+Post-2024 (or post-2030, depending on market delivery and the condition and availability of infrastructure), Future Growth Areas will be developed, subject to review of the Local Plan (see below). - 7.5.9 Detailed phasing, jobs/housing targets and critical infrastructure are set out in the Spatial Strategy and Strategic Delivery Policies in Sections 4 and 5 of the Local Plan.

-Annual Monitoring
+Annual monitoring

+7.5.10 The Local Plan promotes an approach of 'plan, monitor and manage', ensuring that development is delivered in a sustainable way and is at the heart of the Plan.
+The Council carries out a series of annual topic monitors.
+These are essential to gauging the delivery of the Local Plan Aspirations and related objectives (set out in Section 3.1), the placemaking Policies in Section 5 and development management Policies in Section 6.

+7.5.11 Specifically the following items are

+monitored annually:

-- 7.5.10 The Local Plan promotes an approach of 'Plan, monitor and manage', ensuring that development is delivered in a sustainable way and is at the heart of the Plan.
-The Council carries out a series of annual topic monitors, which are essential to gauging the delivery of the Local Plan Aspirations and related objectives (set out in Section 3.1 of the Local Plan) and the place-making Policies in Part 5 and development management Policies in Part 6. - 7.5.11 Specifically the following items are monitored annually: - Planning permissions, commencement and completion of housing (including affordable housing, source (brownfield, greenfield, conversion etc) and type of dwelling. - Market signals such as house prices/earnings ratio and assessments of demand. - Economic indicators such as earnings, GVA, Indices of Deprivation (when statistics become available). - Demographic indicators (Population and Household projections, subject to ONS/DCLG publication). - Employment space, and floorspace/jobs created - Town centre vacancy rates and other health indicators. - 7.5.12 Data derived from these Monitors will feed into the Council's Authority Monitoring Report (AMR), which will report on development plan progress and a wide range of relevant local data.
-Specifically, housing and affordability data will be used to ensure that a rolling 5 year housing supply is maintained.
+- Planning permissions, commencement and completion of housing (including affordable housing, source (brownfield, greenfield, conversion) and type of dwelling; - Market signals such as house prices/ earnings ratio and assessments of demand; - Economic indicators such as earnings, GVA, Indices of Deprivation (when statistics become available); - Demographic indicators (Population and Household projections, subject to ONS/ DCLG publication); - Employment space, and floorspace/jobs created: - Town centre vacancy rates and other health indicators. - 7.5.12 Data derived from these Monitors will feed into the Council's Authority Monitoring Report (AMR), which will report on development plan progress and a wide range of relevant local spatial planning matters.
+Specifically, housing and affordability data will be monitored to ensure that a rolling 5 year housing supply is maintained.

-Five Year Local Plan review
+Five year Local Plan review